-Although it might seem awkward at times, starting a real estate conversation is easier than you might realize.
+Finding the right opportunity to strike up a conversation about real estate might feel challenging and even awkward.
+It’s probably easier than you realize though.
 If you’re out and about doing your daily routine, you probably have more chances than you realize.
 After recognizing those day-to-day opportunities, getting really good at chatting it up just takes a little practice.

 If you’re intimidated at the prospect of walking up to complete strangers and talking about your job, try one of these natural conversation-starters to get the ball rolling.